maryiakrautsova/FitDay/README.md

 Step 7.
 Tick the last one post.	- Expected:	The last post is selected.
 Step 8.
 Click on 'Delete selected entries' button.	- Expected:	Alert 'Do you really want to delete the selected entries?' is shown.
 Step 9.
 Click 'OK' on the alert.	- Expected:	User remains on https://my.monkkee.com/#/entries.
 The last post with text 'Hello, beautiful world!' is removed and is absent.

+TC-6.
+User searches for existing entry.
+1. Follow the link: https://my.monkkee.com/#/	- Expected:	Login page is opened.
+Login form is visible.
+'User' and 'Password' fields, 'Login' button are present.
+2. Fill in the following fields: 'User' = cab.look.cab@gmail.com; 'Password' = Password123.	- Expected:	Listed fields are filled in with test data.
+3. Click on 'Login' button.	- Expected:	User is redirected to https://my.monkkee.com/#/entries.
+'Search' field is present on the right side of the window.
+4. Fill in 'Search' field with 'Welcome' word.	- Expected:	'Welcome' word is input.
+5. Click on 'Search' button.	- Expected:Post with text 'Welcome to monkkee!' is present.